GurneeshBudhiraja/Lock-Your-History-Chrome-Extension/README.md

 - **Seamless Integration**: Works effortlessly with your existing browser setup.

 ## Installation
-1. **Download and Install**: Go to the [Chrome Web Store](https://chrome.google.com/webstore) and search for "Lock Your History".
-Click "Add to Chrome" to install the extension.
+1. **Download and Install**: Go to the [Lock Your History](https://chromewebstore.google.com/detail/lock-your-history/dmgjohdeohghdfnnampfhhkkdodkjbff) and click "Add to Chrome" to install the extension.
 2. **Set Your Password**: After installation, you will be prompted to set your password and a hint for future reference.
 3. **Ready to Use**: Your browsing history is now protected.
 Any attempt to access the history tab will require the correct password.